rastkojovic/qa-automation-saucedemo/docs/checkout/checkout_no_last_name_test_case.md

 **Test Case ID**: TC023
-**Title**: Checkout no last name
-**Precondition**: The user has logged in, added item 'Sauce Labs Backpack' to cart, clicked on 'Checkout' button and is on the 'Checkout: Your Information' page './checkout-step-one.html'
+**Title**: Checkout Without Providing The Last Name **Precondition**: The user has logged in, added the item 'Sauce Labs Backpack' to cart, clicked on the 'Checkout' button and is on the 'Checkout: Your Information' page './checkout-step-one.html'
 **Steps**:
-1. Enter first name 'John' into first name field
+1. Enter first name 'John' into the first name field
-2. Enter postal/zip code '111111' into postal/zip code field
+2. Enter postal/zip code '111111' into the postal/zip code field
-3. Click on 'Continue' button
+3. Click on the 'Continue' button

-**Expected result**: Error message 'Error: Last Name is required' is displayed.
+**Expected result**: The error message 'Error: Last Name is required' is displayed.

-**Actual result**: Error message 'Error: Last Name is required' is displayed.
+**Actual result**: The error message 'Error: Last Name is required' is displayed.

 **Result**: Pass